morganmazouchi/Delta-Live-Tables/README.md

 ## Setup/Requirements
 - Notebooks requires a running Databricks workspace.
 There is generator scripts located in Data Generators.
 Run 00-Retail_Data_CDC_Generator.py in Databricks to generate retail data for 2-Retail_DLT_CDC_sql and 01-Retail_Data_Generator.py to generate data for 1-Retail_DLT_sql.
-- Please use settings specified in notebook PipelineSettingConfig.json, and make sure you sefine the storage prior to creating you DLT pipeline.
+- Please use settings specified in notebook PipelineSettingConfig.json, and make sure you define the storage prior to creating you DLT pipeline.
 You need this storage path to be able to run Cmd 10 in 3-Retail_DLT_CDC_Monitoring notebook.

 ### DBR Version